MicrosoftDocs/sql-docs/azure-sql/database/transparent-data-encryption-byok-overview.md

 > [!IMPORTANT]
 > Earlier versions of built-in policies for customer-managed TDE containing the `AuditIfNotExist` effect have been deprecated.
 Existing policy assignments using the deprecated policies are not impacted and will continue to work as before.

-## Next steps
+## Related content

-You may also want to check the following PowerShell sample scripts for the common operations with customer-managed TDE:
+You might also want to check the following PowerShell sample scripts for the common operations with customer-managed TDE:

 - [Rotate the transparent data encryption protector for SQL Database](transparent-data-encryption-byok-key-rotation.md)